Pixelled

 This can also apply to other sites, so in case you have more than one blog, you can create a disclosure policy for each one.
 Do you use a disclaimer or site disclosure policy?

-Categories // Mommy Stuff Tags // disclosure policy, mommy blogging
+Filed Under: Mommy Stuff Tagged With: disclosure policy, mommy blogging

 • Creative Writing